Integrative Physiology (IPHY)

 IPHY 2400 (2) Introduction to Medical Terminology for Future Health Professionals

-Provides an introduction to medical terminology used within the health professions.
+Introduces medical terminology used within the health professions.
 Word roots, prefixes and suffixes used in medical records for major body systems will be examined and explained.
 The structure and functions of the major systems will be defined and described.
-Recommended for IPHY students and students interested in pursuing a career in the health professions.
-No prerequisites required.
+Open to all majors and exploratory students.

 Grading Basis: Letter Grade